 “The way we tackle our homelessness problem is to tackle our affordable housing problem.”

-She says while the problem is big, Florida has the largest state housing trust fund in the country, enabling us to develop new housing, both homeownership opportunities and affordable rental housing, with a good portion being devoted to family housing.
+She says while the problem is big, Florida has the largest state housing trust fund in the country, enabling the development of new housing, both homeownership opportunities and affordable rental housing, with a good portion being devoted to family housing.

 However, with two bills working to ban counties and municipalities from allowing camping and sleeping on public grounds, lawmakers aren’t outlining funding to provide proper shelter to those in need of it.

-The study found that between 2021 and 2022, about 6,300 unaccompanied young people experienced homelessness.
+The study found that in 2021 and 2022, about 6,300 unaccompanied young people experienced homelessness.

 “It’s not a shelter.
 We are more than a bed,” she explained.
 “We are a holistic program that offers everything from education support to mentoring to life skills training to planning for your future.”

-She says Starting Right, Now is completely holistic so they can make sure they are looking at the student as a whole individual because no two students need the same services.
+She says Starting Right, Now is completely holistic so it can make sure it is looking at the student as a whole individual because no two students need the same services.

 He wasn’t scared about joining the program.
-Instead, he was looking forward at his future.
+Instead, he was looking forward.
 He felt this was his chance to change his life.
 And he did.

-Jamal says unhoused, unaccompanied students often hide it really well from others, like school officials.
+Jamal says unhoused, unaccompanied students often hide their situation well from others, like school officials.

 His advice to adults: Don’t prejudge and ask questions.